IABTechLab/uid2docs/docs/overviews/overview-dsps.md

 banner_description: Enable data strategies with a more durable identifier.
 ---

-This page provides information about what the Unified ID 2.0 (UID2) framework offers to demand-side platforms (DSPs), available implementation options, and how to get started.
-The following sections break down the workflows, integration types, and documentation for DSPs adopting UID2.
+This page provides information about what the Unified ID 2.0 (UID2) framework offers to demand-side platforms (DSPs), workflow, documentation and other resources, and how to get started.

+The following sections provide information about benefits, workflow, documentation, and other resources for DSPs adopting UID2.

 ## Audience

-This page is for DSPs (Demand-Side Platforms).
+This page is for DSPs (demand-side platforms).
 Media-buying platforms can facilitate identity strategies for first-party data activation for advertisers and inventory monetization for publishers with Unified ID 2.0.

 ## Benefits of UID2 for DSPs